bigcommerce/dev-docs/docs/api-docs/headless/carts.md

 A cart redirect URL redirects a shopper to a BigCommerce hosted checkout page.
 You can generate a cart redirect URL only from a cart created using the Carts API.

-To generate a cart redirect URL, send a `POST` request to the [Create Cart Redirect URL](/api-reference/store-management/carts/cart-redirect-urls/createcartredirecturl) endpoint.
-Use the `id` returned in the [Create a Cart](/api-reference/store-management/carts/cart/createacart) response for the `cartId` path parameter.
+To generate a cart redirect URL, send a request to the [Create cart redirect URL](/api-reference/store-management/carts/cart-redirect-urls/createcartredirecturl) endpoint.
+Use the `id` returned with the [Create a cart](/api-reference/store-management/carts/cart/createacart) response for the `cartId` path parameter.

 ```http title="Create cart redirect URL"
 POST https://api.bigcommerce.com/stores/{{store_hash}}/v3/carts/{{cartId}}/redirect_urls